 He was a speaker on “The 17th meeting of the UN Climate Change Conference (COP17)” that was held in 2012 in Doha, Qatar; and on “The 2017 UN Climate Change Conference (COP23)” that took place in Bonn, Germany.
 In addition, he is an observer on “The Paris Agreement”, which aims to strengthen the global response to the threat of climate change, and the ability of countries to deal with the impacts of climate change.

 Passionate about sustainability and mitigating climate change risks, Mr. Hattar leads Aramex’s strategy to convert its entire fleet to electric vehicles, in order to reduce operational CO2 emissions, which was piloted in Amman, Jordan in 2017.
-In addition to that, he led Aramex’s successful Solar Farm project for Amman operations, as well as, the rooftop Solar Farm project on Aramex’s Dubai warehouse facility.
+In addition to that, he led Aramex’s successful Solar Farm project for Amman operations, as well as, two rooftop Solar Farms project on Aramex’s Dubai Logistics City facilities.